top of page

 Wrap Up

-We finished our coffee, and Gibbs glanced at his watch.
-“Well, Bruce,” he said, standing up, “crime doesn’t wait.
-Neither should you.”
 Before I could respond with something witty or profound, he was already halfway to the door.

-He paused, giving me one last look.
 “Oh — and Bruce… I’m going to keep reading your book, 53 Mindset Rules of a Mental Health Warrior.
-I can’t wait to use the other 52 on my life’s adventures.”
+I’ve got 52 more rules to use on my life’s adventures.”

-And just like that, Gibbs was gone — probably off to solve a case using nothing more than a knowing glance and his gut.
-I sat there, buzzing from caffeine and an unexpected dose of wisdom, imagining him interrogating my missteps like suspects in a high-stakes case.
+I sat there, buzzing from caffeine and an unexpected dose of Warrior wisdom, imagining Gibbs interrogating his missteps like suspects in a high-stakes case.

-But that’s the beauty of Mindset Rule 26: Learn from your missteps, but never stop because of them.
 Because as Gibbs would say, the case of life is still wide open — and you’ve got more ground to cover, Warrior!

 bottom of page